VenetiaSchina/VenetiaSchina/README.md

 # 💫 About Me:
-🎮 Currently studying Game Development and Web Design on IEK DELTA 360 in Greece!<br>👩🏻‍🎓 I am learning several programming languages, such as C++, C#, Java, Javascript and Python<br>👨‍🔧 In the works of a 3D Game in Unity engine and a small game for smartphones.<br>✍️ I have a BA and MA in theater studies!
+🎮 Currently studying Game Development and Web Design on IEK DELTA 360 in Greece!<br>👩🏻‍🎓 I am learning several programming languages, such as C++, C#, Java, Javascript and Python<br>👨‍🔧 In the works of a New Project!.<br>✍️ I have a BA and MA in theater studies!

 <img src = "https://github.com/VenetiaSchina/VenetiaSchina/blob/main/photo/photo.jpg?raw=true">